 “Loss of sleep never helped anyone, but it affects endurance sports more so than sports of limited duration,” he says.

-They cut their sprint times from 16.2 seconds to 15.5.
-They free throw percentage improved about 9 percent and their three point percentage improved about 6 percent.
+They cut their sprint times from 16.2 seconds to 15.5, their free throw percentage improved by 9% and their three point percentage improved 6%.
 Their mood and reaction time also improved over the period and fatigue lessened.

 “You’ve done all of this conditioning and eating great nutrition, and everyone else is doing that, too.
 But if we improve sleep we get another edge,” Dr. Downey says.

-Dr. Downey says applying guidelines to everyone is tricky, however.
+But Dr. Downey says applying guidelines to everyone is tricky.
 Everyone has their own optimal sleep time.
-To figure out your personal baseline, pay attention over time to how much sleep you need to stay alert during the day and function well.
+To figure out your personal baseline, over time pay attention to how much sleep you need to stay alert during the day and function well.

-Whatever your optimal number is, it’s easier to get enough sleep if you maintain a regular sleep schedule, he says.
-And, if you can’t seem to get enough at night, adding daytime naps can help you reduce your deficit.
+Whatever your optimal number is, it’s easier to get enough sleep if you maintain a regular sleep schedule.
+And if you can’t seem to get enough at night, adding daytime naps can help you reduce your deficit.